-While we’re all longing to get back out into the countryside, the next best thing is a great nature book.
+When you’re longing to get back into the countryside and life gets in the way, the next best thing is a great nature book.
 Here, five acclaimed outdoor writers share the books they’re immersing themselves in for a taste of the wild this season.

 A Spell in the Wild: A Year (and Six Centuries) of Magic, by Alice Tarbuck

 (John Murray, £16.99)

 ‘A Spell in the Wild is a bewitching, accessible and exceptionally well-researched chronicle of a year in the life of a witch.
 What I truly love about it is the way Alice makes very clear the connection between witchcraft and nature (both urban and rural) and the seasons.
 Intriguing spells feature in the book too, and who doesn’t long for a bit of magic in their lives?’